janomach/the-hardisc/README.md

 SEU in CSR_MSCRATCH[ 1][ 0]
 [  1405,    691, 0.492] FA: 1000e03c | FD: 1000e038 | ID: (41) li      a5, -1                 | OP: 00 | EX: 42 | MA: 04 | WB: 00 ~ 00000000,
 ```
+## Verification
+The Hardisc was tested with a random instruction generator, and the log files were compared with the golden model.
+The verification environment and scripts will be added to the repository soon.

 ## Notes and limitations
 * The architecture of the unprotected pipeline has been developed to integrate protection in the future, so some design approaches were selected with this bias.